Hot Weather Hiking Tips

-- Look for a hat with a 360 degree brim to protect your face, ears and neck.
+- Look for a hat with a 360-degree brim to protect your face, ears, and neck.
 Make sure the material is flexible so it can easily cinch into your backpack.
 Mesh fabric on the top helps with ventilation.

 - We’ve mentioned our favorite hat in previous posts, the Tilly LTM6 Airflo Hat because it offers all of these characteristics – mesh ventilation, a 360 brim, and a sun protection rating of UPF 50+.
 It also floats in the water, will fold up easily to stow in your backpack, and is lightweight (~ 4 oz).
 [If you purchase the LTM6 Tilly by clicking on the above link, it will pay us a small commission.
-This costs no more to you as the purchaser, however it does encourage us to keep writing articles such as these].
+This costs no more to you as the purchaser; however, it does encourage us to keep writing articles such as these].

 - Wear clothing with an ultraviolet protection factor (UPF) rating.
 UV clothing is a great choice if you will be hiking in open, exposed areas or do not want to use sunscreen.
-The UPF in fabric will not fade or wash off over time.
+The UPF in the fabric will not fade or wash off over time.

-- Wear a loose or semi fitted wicking shirt with a waffle pattern.
+- Wear a loose or semi-fitted wicking shirt with a waffle pattern.
 Keep your clothing loose enough to allow for adequate air circulation.
 A waffle pattern allows for greater breathability and is faster drying.

 - Look for wool blends containing at least 60% Merino Wool (not from Australia) and Nylon (for durability) and Spandex (for stretch).